dtcenter/METplus/docs/Users_Guide/index.rst

 along with NOAA/Office of Atmospheric Research (OAR), NOAA/Office of Science and Technology Integration, NOAA/Weather Program Office (WPO, formerly Office of Weather and Air Quality), and the Naval Research Laboratory (NRL).
-Thanks also go to the staff at the Developmental Testbed Center for their help, advice,and many types of support.
+Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support.
 We released METplus Alpha in February 2017 and would not have made a decade of cutting-edge verification support without those who participated in DTC planning workshops and the NGGPS United Forecast System Strategic Implementation Plan Working